Bodybuilders Top 10 Tips to Help You Cut

 Tips From Bodybuilders To Help You Cut

 The cutting phase is generally the least popular part of a bodybuilder’s training.
-Cutting means eating less and trying to shed body fat to end up lean and ready to hit the beach.
+Cutting means eating less and trying to shed body fat to end up lean whilst maintaining muscle mass.
 Unfortunately, cutting down on food and upping cardio can be a stressful experience at the best of times.

 With all of this in mind, most people try to get ahead during their cut by experimenting with different training patterns, different diets and any tips and tricks they can find.

 These cutting tips mean less trial and error for amateurs and ultimately, a better cutting phase that gives better results.
-Here are 10 of our favourite cutting tips to help you shred body fat and successfully become a leaner you.
+Here are 10 of our favourite cutting tips to help you shred body fat.

 1. Up Your Water Intake